-In Ayurveda, as medicine the unripe fruits are considered superior to ripe fruits.
-The unripe or half-ripe fruit is regarded as astringent, digestive and stomachic and used in dyspepsia, irritable bowel syndrome, chronic diarrhoea and dysentery.
+In Ayurveda, like medicine, the unripe fruits are considered superior to ripe fruits.
+The unripe or half-ripe fruit is regarded as astringent, digestive and stomachic and used in dyspepsia, irritable bowel syndrome, chronic diarrhea, and dysentery.
 It is also indicated in chronic weak digestion, low appetite, sprue, amoebic dysentery, and poor absorption of nutrients as it improves digestive fire and small intestine function.

 - Manufacturer / Brand: Himalaya Drug Company

 - Availability: Online and at medical stores

 - Type of medicine: Pure Herb extract of

 - MRP/Price: Himalaya Himalaya Bael 60 Capsules @ MRP 135.00

 Each tablet contains: Bilva (Aegle marmelos) fruit extract – 250 mg

 Alkaloids, Anthraquinones, Coumarins Marmelosin, marmelide, psoralen, Tannins (Tannic acid)